Ferlab-Ste-Justine/kvm-dev-orchestrations/README.md

 ## Coredns

-Kubernetes, opensearch and postgres/patroni will also require a coredns setup.
+Nfs, kubernetes, postgres/patroni and vault will also require a coredns setup.

 This translates into the following step: Go to the **coredns** directory and run `terraform init && terraform apply`

 For a more seemless local experience after the coredns is running, you can temporarily add the dns' ip as **nameserver** in your **/etc/resolv.conf** file (it will always be the first assignable ip in your address range and it will use google's dns as backup for names it can't resolve).
 This will allow you to resolve all the domains locally against the dns.

+## NFS

+To setup a nfs server, perform the following step: Go to the **nfs** directory and run `terraform init && terraform apply`

+Note that a kubernetes orchestration can be found in the **kubernetes-orchestrations/nfs-volume** directory if needed for future troubleshooting.

 ## Kubernetes